OutSystems/docs-product/src/ref/errors-and-warnings/errors/locked-module-error.md

 ---
-summary: Check the causes and recomendations on how to solve the different Locked Module TrueChange errors.
+summary: Check the causes and recomendations on how to solve the different Locked Module errors.
 tags:
 ---